Aarception/Mo-information-security-portfolio/README.md

 That is where this all began, which is important to remember.

-The question that should guide critical thinking: Why is it that in all the marketing, promotion, advertising of the Google Career Certificates Program, there is not a single promoted case of a program success story identified  as recognized with the promised opportunity rewarded by Google, rather than Entity X?
+The question that should guide critical thinking: Why is it that in all the marketing, promotion, advertising of the Google Career Certificates Program, there is not a single promoted case of a program success story identified  as rewarded with the promised opportunity made possible by Google, rather than attributed to some other Entity X?

 ---
 #Modern Story¹ of Structural Architecture